azizilab/amici/README.md

 ## Disclaimer

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
+[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].

 Justin Hong, Khushi Desai, and Elham Azizi are inventors on a provisional patent application having U.S. Serial No. 63/884,704, filed on September 19, 2025, by The Trustees of Columbia University in the City of New York directed to the subject matter of the manuscript associated with this repository.